By Aian Macpherson

-Furthermore, just as the earth represents all creation in relation to the man in chapter 2 – and again in chapter3 – so the man/woman relationship represents all human relationships.
+Furthermore, just as the earth represents all creation in relation to the man in chapter 2 – and again in chapter 3 – so the man/woman relationship represents all human relationships.
 Yes, Jesus does use the concluding words of chapter 2 in his teaching on marriage ‘that is why a man leaves his father and mother and is united to his wife, and they become one flesh.’
 These words are applicable to marriage.
-But however applicable to marriage this passage, is it not about marriage.
+But however applicable to marriage this passage is, it not about marriage.
 There is no implication that one must marry to be a completed human.
 In short the text seems more concerned with developing human identity as a whole than in marriage in particular.

 In Africa there is a word, ‘Ubuntu’ which Archbishop Desmond Tutu translated as ‘a person is a person through other persons’.
 That is the idea here.
 We find our identity in kinship, in community, in each other, in recognition, not in isolation.
 Chapter one hints at the community intrinsic to the image of God.
 But chapter two insists that I know who I am only by recognising in you another creature made in God’s image, a co-worker and partner in tending the garden.
 We are each meant to recognise, ‘bone of my bones and flesh of my flesh’.
 We are not islands, not individuals but ‘Ubuntu’ ‘a person is a person through other persons’.

 That is why the Earthman and his wife were both naked, and they felt no shame.
-Because they had no need to ‘cover up’, no part of them was shameful or private; their identity was a mutual one.
+Because they had no need to ‘cover up’, no part of them was shameful or private; there identity was a mutual one.
 A partnership of equals.